Gender: Inclusion through a Gender Lens

 In this theme we focus on the challenges and opportunities of formalised political unsettlement, for women’s strategies for change.
 This theme is supported by our conceptual work on the ‘blind spots’ of political settlements analysis.
 We view women as a key category through which to explore the way in which an inclusion agenda that is not driven primarily by armed actors is enabled or disabled during peace processes with a priority of ending violence.

-- How do women challenge and expand the frameworks of political settlement in formal politics as well as through social movements and organised activism for securing inclusive outcomes?
+- How do women challenge and expand peace settlement frameworks in formal politics and through social movements and organised activism for securing inclusive outcomes?

 - How have gender inclusive processes, for peace agreements and constitutions and institutional reform, played out in practice?

 - What does this experience tell us about the top-down process of bargaining between elites’?

 - What role does violence against women play in political settlement bargaining processes?